major/MySQLTuner-perl/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree to allow the project owner to license your work under the [GPLv3 License](https://en.wikipedia.org/wiki/GNU_General_Public_License).

-Copy of the licence is available at [LICENCE](https://github.com/major/MySQLTuner-perl/blob/master/LICENSE)
+Copy of the license is available at [LICENSE](https://github.com/major/MySQLTuner-perl/blob/master/LICENSE)

 <a name="code-conventions"></a>
 #### MySQLTuner Code Conventions